LeetLLM

 Putting it all together: lineage and provenance

-The ultimate goal of advanced MLOps is complete provenance.
-Given any production response, an engineer must be able to answer in seconds:
+The operational goal of advanced MLOps is sufficient provenance for diagnosis and rollback.
+Given any production response, an engineer should be able to answer:

 • Which exact prompt version and guardrail policy produced it?